Port of Boulogne-sur-Mer: Cross-Channel port

+Hoverport

+In 1968 a hoverport was built to service the Seaspeed hovercraft operation from Dover Hoverport.
+A major reconstruction took place in 1978, in anticipation of larger passenger number stemming from the rebuild of the SR.N4 hovercraft and introduction of the N.500 Naviplane hovercraft.
+The hoverport closed when Hoverspeed abandoned their Boulogne hovercraft service to focus on their SeaCat service in 1993 and remains in situ, albeit in a derelict condition.

 Commercial port

 Ranked 10th largest commercial port in mainland France in 1960, and 9th in 1990, the closure of Comilog's blast furnaces in 2004 brought the port's volume of business to a halt.
 Indeed, almost 58% of Boulogne's port activity was directly linked to Comilog's industrial activity.
 As a result, the commercial port of Boulogne-sur-Mer slipped to 20th place in 2005.
 In 2010, the port's total commercial traffic amounted to 1,755,164 tonnes, thanks in particular to the cross-Channel activity of LD Lines.